Attendance & Absence

 Regular school attendance is an important part of giving your child the best possible start in life and is important to your child’s future.

 Did you know…

-96% attendance is regarded as minimum satisfaction by UK Government.
-Parents/carers are legally responsible for ensuring their child attends school on time everyday.
+96% attendance is regarded as minimum satisfaction by the Government.
+Parents/carers are legally responsible for ensuring their child attends school on time every day.

 What you can do to help?

 - Find out what date each term starts and make sure your child is ready.